TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

 end
 ```

 This does incur a runtime cost as it requires re-allocation of the `ranges` in addition to a `resize!` of the underlying `Vector{T}`.
 However, this also ensures that the the underlying `Vector{T}` is contiguous, which is important for performance.
-Hence, if we're about to do a lot of work with the `VarNameVector` without insertions, etc., it can be worth it to do a sweep to ensure that the underlying `Vector{T}` is contiguous.
+Hence, if we're about to do a lot of work with the `VarNamedVector` without insertions, etc., it can be worth it to do a sweep to ensure that the underlying `Vector{T}` is contiguous.

 !!! note

     Higher-dimensional arrays, e.g. `Matrix`, are handled by simply vectorizing them before storing them in the `Vector{T}`, and composing the `VarName`'s transformation with a `DynamicPPL.ReshapeTransform`.

-Continuing from the example from the previous section, we can use a `VarInfo` with a `VarNameVector` as the `metadata` field:
+Continuing from the example from the previous section, we can use a `VarInfo` with a `VarNamedVector` as the `metadata` field:

 ```@example varinfo-design
 # Type-unstable